calwilee/LoLEDA/README.md

  'num_top_banned': 0,
  'top_ban_present': 0}
 ```
 All of our data that is missing is in a ban column.
 Perhaps this is because players chose to not ban a champion!
-Lets investigate further.
+Let's investigate further.

 Consider the match below:
 <table border="1" class="dataframe">